gvwilson/thirdbit/teaching/design.md

 > will *not* show her how to connect to remote machines using SSH, but
 > is a prerequisite for the course that does.

-## Step 3: What will learners do along the way?
+## Step 3: What Will Learners Do Along the Way?

 The best way to make the goals in Step 1 firmer is to write full descriptions of a couple of exercises that students will be able to do